LawrenceDarko/darkodatatable/README.md

-`DBLTable` is a versatile React table component that allows you to display, search, paginate, and export tabular data easily.
+`DBLTable` is a versatile lightweight React table component that allows you to display, search, paginate, and export tabular data easily.
 It supports various customization options and features, making it suitable for a wide range of applications.
+It is fully customizable.
+Make sure `TailwindCSS` is already installed in your project as the table depends on it.